scaffold-eth/se-2-docs/docs/components/EtherInput.md

 - `value` => You can enter ether quantity or USD quantity, but value will be always stored in ETH.

-- `onChange` => Callback that is called when the ether input's amount changes.
+- `onChange` => A callback invoked when the amount in the ether input changes.

 - `placeholder` => The string that will be rendered before ether input has been entered.